 Management of future water resources is at the heart of strategic planning across the globe.
-Given our unique circumstances in a region vulnerable to the impacts of climate change but with many of the tools necessary to adapt effectively to those impacts, we have a rare opportunity to help lead, shape and inform thinking in the UK and further afield.
+Given our unique circumstances (a vulnerable region but with many of the tools necessary to adapt effectively) we have a rare opportunity to help lead, shape and inform thinking in the UK and further afield.
 This is particularly true when considering the present and future pressures on water resources, and how best to manage demands from intensive agricultural production and food processing sectors.

-Despite these growing demand pressures, we also need to find ways to reduce future levels of water abstraction to ensure we maintain a sustainable environment, meet our legal responsibilities and support biodiversity.
+Despite these growing demand pressures, we also need to find ways to reduce future levels of water abstraction to ensure we maintain a sustainable environment meeting our legal responsibilities and supporting biodiversity.

 What will WRE deliver?

-WRE will be central to delivering a reliable, sustainable and affordable system of water supply in the East to 2045 and beyond.
-It will produce an overarching strategy and supporting action plan that will be resilient to the effects of population growth and climate change.
+Water Resources East will be central to delivering a reliable, sustainable and affordable system of water supply in the East to 2045 and beyond.
+It will produce an overarching working strategy and supporting action plan that will be resilient to the effects of future challenges.

-The WRE strategy and action plan will be discussed, researched and agreed by the project partners.
+The WRE strategy and action plan is discussed, researched and agreed by the programme partners.
 This will deliver more efficient, robust, resilient and cost effective solutions than would be offered through traditional approaches.
-For example, this may include reducing demand (by cutting leakage and being more water efficient) and increasing supply by building new reservoirs, recycling and reusing water, trading and desalination.
+For example, this may include reducing demand (by cutting leakage and being more water efficient from a usage level) and increasing supply by building new reservoirs, recycling and reusing water, trading and desalination.